ezebunandu/airflow_data_pipeline/README.md

 * Pull the docker image from docker hub
 * Start a container off of the image, mounting the volumes containing the dags and plugins with the syntax `-v $(pwd)/plugins/:/usr/local/airflow/plugins`
+* Install boto3 to the container by running `docker container exec -it CONTAINER pip install boto3`
-* Create a redshift cluster
+* Create a redshift cluster programmatically or using the AWS console
 * Run the create_tables.sql file to create the tables required in Redshift
+* Access the Airflow web UI by connecting to the specified port, typically: `localhost:8080`
 * Configure connections to AWS and your redshift cluster using connection variables in the Airflow web UI
 * Run the DAG from the Airflow web UI